-I would like to take it one step further and give the literal translation of "every day" as well.
-It reads "of the day, in it's day".
+I want to take it one step further and give the literal translation of "every day."
+It reads "of the day, in its day."
 So let us translate this on more time.

 "And the people shall go out and gather the word of the day in its day."

-This doesn't necessarily change the meaning of the verse so much as it adds clarity.
-It clearly states that God sends a word from heaven daily and He is calling us to get up and gather our spiritual food for the day by going to His Word.
+This definition doesn't necessarily change the meaning of the verse so much as it adds clarity.
+It clearly states that God sends a word from heaven daily, and He is calling us to get up and gather our spiritual food for the day by going to His Word.
 It is necessary every day.
-If I ate a meal yesterday.
-It does not nourish me today.
-If I eat a meal today it won't nourish me for tomorrow.
+If I ate a meal yesterday, it does not nourish me today.
+If I eat a meal today, it won't nourish me for tomorrow.

-They were specifically commanded not to try and gather in order to store up for the next day.
+They were explicitly commanded not to try and gather to store up for the next day.

-we see that this "word", "manna", "quota", is the bread that is necessary for their sustenance in their wilderness journey which is representative of our journey through life this side of heaven (the promised land).
+We see that the "manna" is the bread that is necessary for their sustenance in their wilderness journey.
+The Israelites journey represents our journey through life on this side of heaven (the promised land).
 Our physical need is a representation of a greater eternal spiritual need.

-In Isaiah 55 we read that our thoughts and our ways just won't cut it, but we are invited to come up higher by receiving His Word that rains down from heaven upon us like the white flaky frosty looking manna of the wilderness
+In Isaiah 55, we read that our thoughts and ways just won't cut it, but we are invited to come up higher by receiving His Word that rains down from heaven upon us like the white flaky frosty looking manna of the wilderness.

-“For as the rain comes down, and the snow from heaven, And do not return there, But water the earth, And make it bring forth and bud, That it may give seed to the sower And bread to the eater, So shall My word be that goes forth from My mouth; It shall not return to Me void, But it shall accomplish what I please, And it shall prosper in the thingfor which I sent it. ~ Isaiah 55:10-11
+“For as the rain comes down, and the snow from heaven, And do not return there, But water the earth, And make it bring forth and bud, That it may give seed to the sower And bread to the eater, So shall My word be that goes forth from My mouth; It shall not return to Me void, But it shall accomplish what I please, And it shall prosper in the thing for which I sent it.

-His words are not just words, they are things that will accomplish things.
-In Western thought we tend to think of words as nothing, but in Hebrew thought words have substance they are active and alive and as real as the food we eat.
-Whatever God has spoken is out there ready to be discovered, gathered, and consumed.
+His words are not just words.
+They are things that will accomplish something.
+In Western thought, we tend to think of words as nothing, but words have substance in Hebrew thought.
+They are active and alive and as real as the food we eat.
+Whatever God has spoken is out there, ready to be discovered, gathered, and consumed.

 In the beginning was the Word and the Word was with God...He was with God in the beginning.
-Through him all things were made; without him nothing was made that has been made ~ John 1:1-3
+Through him all things were made; without him nothing was made that has been made.

 Jesus declared that

 “Very truly I tell you, it is not Moses who has given you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is the bread that comes down from heaven “I am the bread of life.
 Whoever comes to me will never go hungry . . .

 So they gathered it every morning, every man according to his need.
-And when the sun became hot, it melted ~ Exodus 16:21
+And when the sun became hot, it melted.

-When the sun became hot it melted. in other words if we wait until the heat of the day to try and gather His Word into our hearts, at the peak of it's busyness and fervor, it is just going to melt away and not satiate and satisfy us.
-It is the heat of the day that we are distracted and beginning to weary and not very receptive.
+When the sun became hot, it melted.
+In other words, if we wait until the heat of the day to try and gather His Word into our hearts, at the peak of its business and zeal, it is just going to melt away and not satiate and satisfy us.
+It is in the heat of the day that we are distracted and beginning to weary and not very receptive.

 I love those who love me,

-And those who seek me diligently will find me ~ Proverbs 8:17
+And those who seek me diligently will find me.